Republican presidential hopefuls differ on abortion as state or federal issue

 Unlike Cantrall, Franzek said she wasn’t sure whether she would vote for Trump if he becomes the Republican nominee.

-Speaking in Milwaukee, Madison Mayor Satya Rhodes-Conway said the field of Republican candidates are "running on their extreme anti-choice records."
+Speaking in Milwaukee, Madison Mayor Satya Rhodes-Conway said the field of Republican candidates is “running on their extreme anti-choice records.”

 State Journal reporter Alexander Shur contributed to this report.